Yoweri Museveni: 2001 elections

 In 2001, Museveni won the presidential elections by a substantial majority, with his former friend and personal physician Kizza Besigye as the only real challenger.
-In a populist publicity stunt, a pentagenarian Museveni travelled on a bodaboda motorcycle taxi to submit his nomination form for the election.
-Boda-boda is a cheap and somewhat dangerous (by western standards) method of transporting passengers around towns and villages in East Africa.
+Museveni had 5,088,470 votes, which stood at 69.4%, followed by his counterpart Besigye, who got 2,029,190 votes standing at 27.7%.
+The total number of voters who registered were 10,775,836 out of which only 7,511,606 voted with total vaild votes of 7,327,079 and invalid votes of 184,527.
+The leading district in voting was Kamwenge in which 111,146 voters voted and 110,188 voters were valid standing at 92.1%.
+In a populist publicity stunt, Museveni travelled on a bodaboda motorcycle taxi to submit his nomination form for the election.

-There was much recrimination and bitterness during the 2001 presidential elections campaign, and incidents of violence occurred following the announcement of the win by Museveni.
+There was recrimination and bitterness during the 2001 presidential elections campaign, and incidents of violence occurred following the announcement of the win by Museveni.
 Besigye challenged the election results in the Supreme Court of Uganda.
 Two of the five judges concluded that there were such illegalities in the elections and that the results should be rejected.
 The other three decided that the illegalities did not affect the result of the election in a substantial manner, but stated that "there was evidence that in a significant number of polling stations there was cheating" and that in some areas of the country, "the principle of free and fair election was compromised."

+The table below shows how each candidate was voted.